jfrog/documentation/jfrog-applications/jfrog-cli/cli-command-summaries.md

 	return myNewCommandSummary.Record(data)
  ```

-The function `GenerateMarkdownFromFiles` needs to handle multiple data files, which are the results of previous command executions, and produce one markdown string content.
-As each CLI command has its own context, that's the reason each time we need to reproduce the entire markdown with the new added results.
+The `GenerateMarkdownFromFiles` function needs to process multiple data files, which are the results of previous command executions, and generate a single markdown string content.
+As each CLI command has its own context, we need to regenerate the entire markdown with the newly added results each time.

 ### Example Implementation ✍️

 ```go
 // Step 1.
 Implement the CommandSummaryInterface